ciscorx/turn-off-wifi/README.md

 ## Scheduling
 Raspberry pi 3 simply wouldnt run this script using cron, nor from rc.local nor init.d.
 At the end of the day I resorted to running a server process, wifi_scheduler.sh, at startup from lxsession/LXDE-pi/autostart.

-To set up the server:
+To set up the server on raspberry pi 3:
 * Make a directory with the command mkdir -p ~/.config/lxsession/LXDE-pi/<br/>
 * Copy the /etc/xdg/lxsession/LXDE/autostart to ~/.config/lxsession/LXDE-pi/autostart<br/>
 * Move the file wifi_scheduler.sh to /usr/bin so it can be seen.<br/>